ashki23/module-projection/README.md

 # Spack module projection
 *[Ashkan Mirzaee](https://ashki23.github.io/index.html)*

-Spack creates module files in both Lua or TCL formats automatically.
-This application screen modulefiles to only provides the list of softwares in the modulepath.
+Spack creates modulefiles in both Lua or Tcl formats.
+But the generated modulefiles includes hash numbers and located in in the Spack path.
+We can modify Spack to generate modulefules with no hash but it can cause many problems when there are modules with the same name.
+Also, Spack creates modulefile for all the depecndencies that many of them not using directly by users.
+This software orgenizes the namespace of the modulefiles and creates a symbolic link from them to a more familiar path (i.e., `/opt/modulefiles/`) and let users to exclude modulefiles by using wildcards.

 -----